 11. Go wine tasting in Mendoza

-Centered on the cosmopolitan city of the same name in midwestern Argentina, Mendoza is the biggest wine-producing area in the country.
-The vineyards that blanket the region are famous for their rich and fruity malbecs, and many offer accommodation, tours and tastings.
+Centered in the cosmopolitan city of the same name in midwestern Argentina, Mendoza is the biggest wine-producing area in the country.
+The vineyards that blanket the region are famous for their rich and fruity malbecs, and many offer accommodations, tours and tastings.

-Planning Tip: The Mendoza wine region is actually made of three sub-regions – the Maipu Valley, Lujan de Cuyo, and Uco Valley – each with its own special character.
+Planning tip: The Mendoza wine region is made of three subregions – the Maipu Valley, Lujan de Cuyo, and Uco Valley – each with its own special character.
 Base yourself in Mendoza City for easy exploring.

 12. Learn to tango in Buenos Aires